 Here are 4 reasons parents and grandparents protect their little ones with CII:

-- You can use the money to cover the cost of medical treatments not covered by your provincial or private health coverage.
-For example, out-of-pocket costs for medications, devices and treatments needed to manage diabetes cost the typical Canadian living with the disease more than $1,500 annually, according to a 2011 report by Diabetes Canada.
+- You can use the money to cover incidental medical expenses.
+These are costs not covered by your provincial or private health coverage.
+For example, out-of-pocket costs for medications, devices and treatments.

-- The coverage allows you and your partner to take time off work to care for your child without having to worry about money.
+- It allows you and your partner to take time off work without having to worry about lost income.

-- The funds you receive can pay for non-medical costs you may incur, such as hospital parking, taxis or hotel accommodations if you have to visit out-of-town specialists.
+- The funds you receive can pay for non-medical costs.
+This includes hospital parking, taxis or hotel accommodations if you have to visit out-of-town specialists.

 - Premiums are low and guaranteed, and coverage continues into adulthood.
-That means your children can continue to receive coverage as adults at a lower rate than if they applied for CII as adults.
+That means your children can continue to receive coverage as adults.
+They'll pay a lower rate than if they applied for CII as adults.

-With Sun CII, you can also add the long-term care conversion after age 18 option to your child’s policy.
-With this optional benefit, some or all of the child’s coverage can be converted into long-term care insurance later in life.
+In short, yes.
+With Sun CII, you can add the long-term care conversion after age 18 option to your child's policy.
+With this optional benefit, you can convert some or all your child's coverage to long-term care insurance.

-Parents like Ellis say preparing for the worst can protect your family during times of crisis.
-“Life is unpredictable, so it’s valuable to research ways to protect your family,” says Ellis.
-“I look at it like my daughter was going to get sick whether I had the coverage or not, but because I had coverage, we were able to breathe a bit easier during a time of turmoil.”
+Parents like Mike say preparing for the worst can protect your family during times of crisis.
+"Life is unpredictable, so it's valuable to research ways to protect your family," says Mike.
+"I look at it like my daughter was going to get sick whether I had the coverage or not.
+But because I had coverage, we were able to breathe a bit easier during a time of turmoil."